sambvfx/pix/README.md

 $ export PIX_PLUGIN_PATH='/path/to/mypixmodels.py:/path/to/other/package'
 ```

-Once we have a session, before we issue any API calls We then need to activate a project.
+Once we have a session, before we issue any API calls a project needs to be activated.
 Returned results will change depending on the active project.

 ```python
 project = session.load_project('MyProject')
 ```

 From here we can issue some commands provided by our default [models](https://github.com/sambvfx/pix/blob/master/pix/model.py).
-For example getting all unread notes with attachments.
+For example getting all unread inbox messages.

 ```python
 from __future__ import print_function